ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 ## Community Calls and Co-working sessions

-Carolina Pradier, Victor Ordu, Paola Corrales, Haydee Svab (champions), Beatriz Milz, Elio Campitelli, and Adam Spark (mentors) participated in [Community Calls](/commcalls/july2023-championprogram/) and Co-working sessions for the champions program.
+Carolina Pradier, Victor Ordu, Paola Corrales, Haydee Svab (champions), Beatriz Milz, Elio Campitelli, and Adam Spark (mentors) participated in [Community Calls](/commcalls/july2023-championprogram/) and [Co-working sessions ](https://ropensci.org/coworking/) for the champions program.
 They shared their experience, their work, and tips for applying to the program.
 They also spoke with and joined the community manager in talks with local groups about the program to encourage other people to participate.

+{{< figure src = "R-Ladies-BASR-Meetup.png" alt = "A post in social media that shows Pao Corrales sharing her experience being a champions at the R-Ladies Buenos Aires and Santa Rosa meetup.
+The zoom meeting shows a slides with the training topics of the champions program" caption = "<strong>Pao Corrales sharing her experience being a champions at the R-Ladies Buenos Aires and Santa Rosa meetup</strong>">}}

 Carolina Pradier also organized an event online in Spanish to get together the community of users and developers of her package eph.
 In this event ["eph package - news and ideas to use it"](https://vimeo.com/899372049) Carolina updated the community about all the improvements she made to the package under the champions program and three other panelist explain how they use eph.

 {{< figure src = "eph.jpeg" alt = "Event flyer.
 Featuring Valentin, Vladimiro and Guido talks titles in Spanish" caption = "<strong>eph event flyer in Spanish</strong>">}}

 ## Talks